vedph/pinakes-api/README.md

 ./pinix index-date pinakes
 ```

-Note that this truncates the target `date` table if present; else it creates it.
+Note that this truncates the target `pix_date` table if present; else it creates it.
 Also, have a check at the log file created by this process, which might notify you about errors in the source data (or eventually in the parsing algorithm).

 3. build the Zotero index using the Pinakes RAP CLI: